Net-Zero Hero: Amy Stansbury

 Photo of Net-Zero Hero Amy Stansbury

-I’m helping make Austin Net-Zero by: offering the Austin EcoNetwork as a way to stay informed and get engaged.
+I’m helping to make Austin Net-Zero by offering the Austin Common as a way to stay informed and get engaged.

-Meet Amy Stansbury, Editor in Chief for Austin EcoNetwork.
-If you are already an Austin EcoNetwork subscriber, you know about the fantastic work that Amy does to keep us all informed about sustainability issues, events, and jobs in our community (and if you’re not a subscriber, you should sign up today)!
+Meet Amy Stansbury, Editor in Chief for the Austin Common.
+If you are already a subscriber, you know about the fantastic work that Amy does to keep us all informed about sustainability issues, events, and jobs in our community (and if you’re not a subscriber, you should sign up today)!
 One of the biggest ways that Amy contributes to Austin’s Net-Zero goal is by encouraging civic engagement to advance sound sustainability policy and action.
 We spoke with Amy about her commitment to Net-Zero, what her toughest challenges have been, and what advice she has for others looking to live Net-Zero.
-Read more below.

 The idea behind all of this is to take the big issues of the day and make them as easy for people to understand as possible.
 I like to think of myself as a translator, demystifying the jargon-y language favored by politicians and scientists and sharing the information in a way that everyone can understand and appreciate.

-Too often environmental news is told in a way that makes the problems seem unrelatable and far away.
-At the Austin EcoNetwork, we flip that script on its head by constantly thinking up new and creative ways to tell local environmental stories that really connect and resonate with people.
+Too often, environmental news is told in a way that makes the problems seem unrelatable and far away.
+At the Austin Common, we flip that script on its head by constantly thinking up new and creative ways to tell local environmental stories that really connect and resonate with people.

 What's been the toughest part?